Early Puppy Training

 When is the best time to start training my puppy with basic commands?

 You should begin training your puppy as soon as you bring them home, ideally within the first few days.
-Short, daily sessions of 5-10 minutes are most effective, focusing on simple commands like "sit" and "come."
-Consistency and patience are key, so establish a routine early on to reinforce learning.
-Starting early helps prevent behavioral issues later.
+Short, consistent sessions of 5-10 minutes are most effective, focusing on simple commands like "sit," "stay," and "come."
+Early training helps your puppy learn boundaries and builds a strong bond.
+Consistency and patience are key during these initial stages.

 How can I tell if my puppy is ready for basic command training?